Victoria State Opera

 The Victoria State Opera (VSO), based in Melbourne, Australia, was founded in Melbourne in 1962.
 The company, founded by Leonard Spira, was a move into grand opera by the then amateur Gilbert and Sullivan-oriented Victorian Light Opera Co.
-The name changed to the Victorian Opera Company in 1964 in a move to enable the company to perform a broader repertoire.
+The name changed to the Victorian Opera Company in 1964 to reflect the company's broader repertoire.

 Early years Victoria Opera 1962–1976

 An attempt to professionalise the company as the Victorian Opera Co was made by Alfred Ruskin, foundation chairman and Peter Burch, general manager (1970–1974), who in 1971 appointed Dame Joan Hammond to the board.
 In 1972 she brought Richard Divall to Melbourne.
 Richard Divall was to remain with the company as Music Director until 1996.
 In 1976 Dame Joan Hammond accepted a position at the Victorian College of the Arts and was replaced as chairman by John Day (1976–1982).

 Richard Divall instantly made his mark on the company, raising it to a new level of professionalism with a landmark production Of Monteverdi's Coronation of Poppea directed by Rod Anderson and starring Marilyn Richardson.
 Through these early years the company made a major contribution to the popularization of Opera through its highly successful schools touring productions of specially commissioned works employing and giving work and experience to younger singers from the company.
 Another highlight of these years was a production of Donizetti's Maria Stuarda in July 1976, directed by Robin Lovejoy with a cast including Nance Grant and June Bronhill conducted by Richard Divall.
 This was to be the last opera produced under the Victoria Opera Company banner.